-- sustainability, wellness and diversity are fast becoming key drivers for partner selection and retention and a source of differentiation for market leaders like Sodexo: - optimization of venue utilization is key to clients seeking partners that can assist in attracting new quests to boost attendance and facility rentals; - digital technology is changing models and concepts for sporting and cultural event organizers, providing the ability to reach a greater number of potential viewers by providing easier access to both events and performers; - sporting event organizers are seeking to attract a wider audience by enhancing the spectator experience with additional entertainment linked to the event; - emerging countries are increasingly hosting international sporting events and are starting to promote their national sports outside their borders.
+- sustainability, wellness and diversity are fast becoming key drivers for partner selection and retention and a source of differentiation for market leaders like Sodexo; - optimization of venue utilization is key to clients seeking partners that can assist in attracting new guests to boost attendance and facility rentals; - digital technology is changing models and concepts for sporting and cultural event organizers, providing the ability to reach a greater number of potential viewers by providing easier access to both events and performers; - sporting event organizers are seeking to attract a wider audience by enhancing the spectator experience with additional entertainment linked to the event; - emerging countries are increasingly hosting international sporting events and are starting to promote their national sports outside their borders.

-FRANCE - THE LIDO CABARET'S NEW REVUE: CELEBRATING THE MARVELS OF PARIS showcasing the talents of more than 70 artists, 22 dressers, 11 seamstresses and 40 technicians.
+FRANCE - THE LIDO CABARET'S NEW REVUE: CELEBRATING THE MARVELS OF PARIS

+Conceived by one of the world's most renowned performing arts designers, Franco Dragone, Paris Merveilles pays homage to the elegance and richness of the French capital.
+It is the 27th revue at the iconic Parisian cabaret, located on the world famous Champs-Élysées.
+Each evening, 2,000 attendees are treated to a magical performance showcasing the talents of more than 70 artists, 22 dressers, 11 seamstresses and 40 technicians.
 At a breathtaking pace, talented performers present a series of acts, alternating between a large staircase, a monumental chandelier, an ice skating rink and a fairytale fountain, brought to life through sophisticated machinery and stunning visual effects.
 Completing the experience, is the imaginative dinner menu created and prepared by Chef Philippe Lacroix and his team of 35 cooks.
-The Lido attracts 500,000 spectators and quests from around the world each year.
+The Lido attracts 500,000 spectators and guests from around the world each year.